dimike96/TryHackMe-Notes/Updated-Free-Room-List.md

-# THM Free and Available Rooms
+# THM Rooms To-Do

 ---

 List of free rooms: https://sm4rty.medium.com/free-350-tryhackme-rooms-f3b7b2954b8d

-*Some of those have been made private or unavailable so this catalogs ones I have verified are still open as of (06/22)*
+*Some of those have been made private or unavailable so this is just ones I have verified are still open as of (06/22).
+You can search for free rooms on the site but I wanted an easier list of rooms grouped by learning area.*

 > Michael Jack | 06/2022